tauri-apps/plugins-workspace/plugins/log/SECURITY.md

 ## Best Practices

 Do not log secrets or sensitive values in your logging and ensure that the upstream crates are not leaking such values in their logging events.
+Ensure that logs are sanitized or trusted before opening them with third party tools.